 Most of these crypto-specific casinos host the very same games that you would expect to find at a traditional online operator.
 Whether its classic table games such as blackjack and roulette, progressive slots that offer six-figure jackpots or even live dealers – Bitcoin casinos have it all.

 It was only a matter of time before Bitcoin made the transition into the online casino space.
 In what originally started as a clandestine ‘Bitcoin Dice’ platform in 2012 has now turned into an industry in its own right.
-In fact, there are now dozens of online casinos that specialize purely in Bitcoin deposits and withdrawals.
+In fact, there are now dozens of UK online casinos that specialize purely in Bitcoin deposits and withdrawals.

 In our Ultimate Guide to Bitcoin Casinos, we’ll start by briefly explaining what Bitcoin actually is, followed by how a Bitcoin casino works.
 We’ll then discuss some of the advantages of playing at a Bitcoin casino, as well as whether or not any disadvantages exist.

 In its most basic form, Bitcoin is a digital currency that allows people to send and receive funds from anywhere in the world.
 The technology was first launched in 2009 by an anonymous developer known only by their pseudonym ‘Satoshi Nakamoto’.

 The key characteristic that makes Bitcoin unique it its underlying technology – the blockchain.
 In a nutshell, the blockchain allows transactions to be processed without a third party, subsequently creating a decentralized eco-system.

 This also means that the technology is not owned or controlled by any single authority, nor is it backed by a nation-state, central bank or government.

 Although Bitcoin has many use-cases, one of its overarching benefits is that users can send funds in a borderless manner with ease.
 Regardless of where the sender or receive is based, transactions take just 10 minutes, at a cost of less than a Dollar.